daenvil/MCDatapacks/pages/better_hoe.md

 The Efficiency, Silk Touch, and Fortune enchantments have extra features when using hoes:

-{% include comments/warning.html content='These effects **only work if the enchanted hoe is held on the main hand**.
+{% include comments/warning.html content='These effects **only work if the enchanted hoe is held in the main hand**.
 Holding the hoe in the off hand won\'t work.' %}

 ### Efficiency